Condo

 or weekly rentals.

-maintains the one-to-one replacement policy is being met, but housing
+city maintains the one-to-one replacement policy is being met, but

-activists say the city is fudging the numbers by including rooms
+housing activists say the city is fudging the numbers by including

-signs spring up around the Concord site, billboards are appearing
+protest signs spring up around the Concord site, billboards are

-for Downtown Eastside developments, some on blocks that would have
+appearing for Downtown Eastside developments, some on blocks that

-been considered out of bounds for condominiums a few years ago.
+would have been considered out of bounds for condominiums a few

 "A